Week-Long Programs, 2023

 Low-tech, old-fashioned fun!

-Cancellation Policy:
+Cancellation Policy

-6-10 Year-Old Programs
+6-10 Year-old Programs

 These programs have been time-tested to be fun, fun, fun!
-Each program includes a mix of favorite activites from past years, along with many new additions.
+Each program includes a mix of favorite activities from past years, along with many new additions.
 All programming incorporates team games, group initiatives, individual problem solving, exploration, observation, experimentation, and good-ol' fashioned summer fun.
 While the schedule is set with three repeating themes, each week is designed with unique activities, alternating staffing, and new weekly social dynamics to keep each week fresh and exciting.
 Don't hesitate to sign up for multiple programs of the same title!
 Afternoon activities of all camps include nature exploration in the shade and near cool, safe-flowing water.

-June 5-9: Games, Games, Games
+June 2-6: Games, Games, Games (ASD students can register T-F @$270)

-June 12-16: Dangerous Book for Boys and Girls
+June 9-13: Dangerous Book for Boys and Girls

-June 19-23: Science and Cycles
+June 16-20: Science and Cycles

-June 26-30: Games, Games, Games
+June 23-27: Games, Games, Games

-July 10-14: Dangerous Book for Boys and Girls
+July 7-11: Dangerous Book for Boys and Girls

-July 17-21: Games, Games, Games
+July 14-18: Games, Games, Games

-July 24-28: Science and Cycles
+July 21-25: Science and Cycles

-August 7-11: Games, Games, Games
+August 4-8: Games, Games, Games

 Ages: 6-10 Years Old